 Few cities in America provide such a rich historical and cultural travel experience like that of St. Augustine.
 With today’s new normal, it’s important to find social distancing approved activities around the city to explore.
-Luckily, St. Augustine has plenty of fun social distancing approved options available to enjoy.
+Luckily, St. Augustine has plenty of fun social distancing approved options that are open to enjoy.
 Whether it be visiting a historical sight or simply breezing through the streets like a local, there’s a ton of social distancing approved things worth discovering.
-Here are just a few of the exciting options around St. Augustine that are also practicing proper social distancing protocols.
+Here are just a few of the exciting options around St. Augustine that are open right now.

-Built on the edge of the Tolomato Cemetery sits one of St. Augustine’s most recognizable buildings, the Old Drug Store.
+Built on the edge of the Tolomato Cemetery sits one of St. Augustine’s most recognizable buildings, the Old Drug Store, open now in St. Augustine.
 Unexplained noises, cold spots and shadows reportedly moving on their own make up only a few of the hundreds of documented supernatural occurrences.
 Learn the secrets to these hauntings that have plagued the Old Drug Store from the time it first opened in 1887.
-Afterwards get an exclusive nighttime experience inside Potter’s Wax Museum’s Chamber of Horrors for a unique retelling of the famed pirate Andrew Ranson’s gruesome execution.

 Enjoying the natural scenery of St. Augustine while socially distancing.
-It only makes sense that the Fountain of Youth Archaeological Park is a top item on most folk’s itineraries.
+It only makes sense that the Fountain of Youth Archaeological Park is a top item on most folk’s itineraries, and it is open right now in St. Augustine.
 You’ll have the opportunity to discover the original site that was first explored by Ponce de Leon and Pedro de Aviles.
 Located on 15 waterfront acres, the park features beautiful tropical gardens, living history exhibits, live cannon firings, a Timucuan Village, the Navigators Planetarium and of course, the Spring House, where you take a sip from the eternal water.
 Admission to the park is from 9am to 6pm, last ticket sold is 5pm.

-The St. Augustine Lighthouse and Museum is a fun and educational outing for the family.
+The St. Augustine Lighthouse and Museum is a fun and educational outing for the family, and it is open right now in St. Augustine.
 Built in 1874, the lighthouse rises 165 feet above sea level and has 219 steps.
 Kids love climbing to the top and checking out the incredible views of the city and the ocean below.
 And there’s a walk-in kaleidoscope that they can play in and learn about the science of how the lighthouse works, learn to tie sailor’s knots and play in the shipyard playground.

 Take a captivating journey with your family through the city’s rich history.
 Participate in a musket drill or climb to the top of a 17th century watchtower for a fun and memorable vacation experience.
 You can even dine on authentic 18th century British and Spanish food after a day of exploring the Spanish Quarter.
 Don’t miss out on this St. Augustine must-do in the heart of the historic district.

-Fort Mose is the site of the first legally sanctioned free African settlement in the United States.
+Fort Mose is the site of the first legally sanctioned free African settlement in the United States, and it is open right now in St. Augustine.
 The park is a National Historic Landmark and is listed on the National register of Historic Places.
 Today, you can see the land where the original settlement first stood, take a walk along the boardwalk, visit the museum to see numerous exhibits and explore the grounds.
 Bring a picnic and enjoy the lovely spring weather.